milrosen/comp527project/README.md

 - Milton Rosenbaum: Mechanize the proofs in Beluga.
 - Zhaoshen Zhai: Prove the Stripping Lemma and write the extended abstract.

-We consent to posting this project on Ed.
+We consent to the video (https://www.youtube.com/watch?v=6golOB-Mn3U) being posted on Ed.